cnrosu/yt-ai-summariser/README.md

 The UI features smooth microanimations for button presses and question cards.
 Swipe a saved answer left or right to delete it, or long-press to copy the text.
 A small spinner appears while each reply is loading and while the transcript is being generated so you always know when work is in progress.
 Each answer also has a copy icon in the corner for quick copying.

+Questions show a loader next to them until the answer arrives and cannot be expanded while loading.

 Transcripts are cached per video on disk and in the browser.
 Any questions you ask are saved in Chrome sync storage so they remain tied to your Google account and are not shared with other users.
 A copy of each question/answer pair is also written on the server next to the transcript for that video.

 ## Setup